 - 1:30 p.m.: Program end

-When purchased in advance on Brown Paper Tickets, lunch costs $13 for members, $18 for non-members and $5 for Young Adults (29 and under); a limited number of tickets may be available at the door at the cost of $15 for members and $20 for non-members.
+Lunch costs $25 for members, $30 for non-members, $10 for youth under 25, and $10 for coffee and a cookie only (no meal).
+A limited number of tickets may be available at the door.
 The program is open to the public.

 Bellingham City Club provides a regular non-partisan forum for local citizens — both members and guests — who desire to explore topics of current interest.